rdevitto86/komodo-apis/README.md

 ## Services

-Each service uses the same template:
+Each service uses the template:

 - **Overview**
 - **Build**